Schrems II, quick summary

 Is my website GDPR compliant?

 For your website to be compliant with the General Data Protection Regulation (GDPR), you must ask for and obtain the explicit consent from end-users prior to any collection, processing or sharing of their personal data.
 If you have Facebook or Google cookies on your website, these are only allowed to be activated after your users have given their consent.

 How can I scan my website for cookies?

 Using a consent management platform with world-leading scanning technology enables you to deep-scan your domain to detect and control all cookies and similar tracking technologies.
 Mapping out your website’s cookie setup gives you instant insight into how your website processes personal data and where in the world it sends this data.

-Try Cookiebot free for 30 days… or forever if you have a small website.
+Try Cookiebot CMP free for 14 days… or forever if you have a small website.